-Initiating Developing Performing Intervention and Support (continued) lunch.
+ln: tervent tion and Support

+Teachers generally support student learning before school, after school, or during breaks and lunch.
 Scheduled intervention opportunities sometimes conflict with instructional time for students.
 While data is used to identify students in need of intervention, student progress is not monitored to release students from intervention or to provide support to students after initial data analyses are complete.
-Interventions are sometimes misaligned to student needs. from their classroom teacher or a qualified teacher in the field.
+Interventions are sometimes misaligned to student needs.

+There is time built into the school's schedule for students to access outside-of-class support from their classroom teacher or a qualified teacher in the field.
 Teachers use data to identify students who may need outside support and students are grouped flexibly in intervention blocks, resulting in targeted, justin-time support.
 Interventions are matched to students' academic needs.
-There are some opportunities within the classroom for acceleration, but may be constrained to additional work for students, as opposed to deeper application of learning. most successful when integrated in core classroom learning.
-Teachers plan for re-teaching and relearning opportunities in their instruction.
-For smaller percentages of students, small group and individual intervention support is scheduled into the school day, and students are flexibly included and released from intervention, based on learning progress.
+There are some opportunities within the classroom for acceleration, but may be constrained to additional work for students, as opposed to deeper application of learning.

+There is a shared understanding in the school that for the majority of students, interventions are most successful when integrated in core classroom learning.
+Teachers plan for reteaching and relearning opportunities in their instruction.
+For smaller percentages of students, small group and individual intervention support is scheduled into the school day. and students are flexibly included and released from intervention, based on learning progress.
 Data is used to match students' academic and social/emotional/behavior needs to interventions and support.
 The school schedules acceleration/enrichment opportunities into the school day, and all students have access to deeper learning options.

-Use of Time and Space Professional learning is constrained to occasional workshop days with few opportunities for teachers to engage with each other on curriculum or instruction.
-Small numbers of students access alternative learning pathways such as dual enrollment or independent studies.
+Jse of Time and Space Professional learning is constrained to occasional workshop days with few opportunities for teachers to engage with each other on curriculum or instruction.
+Small numbers of students access flexible learning pathways such as dual enrollment or independent studies.
 Teachers generally feel restricted by the schedule and see it as a barrier to interdisciplinary learning or other opportunities for increasing student learning.

 Time for professional learning is embedded in the school schedule for teachers to collaborate on curriculum and instructional practice.
-Students have some flexibility for pursuing alternative learning pathways within the existing school schedule.
+Students have some flexibility for pursuing flexible learning pathways within the existing school schedule.
 Teachers work flexibly within the schedule and structure of the school based on shared goals for student learning (ie: interdisciplinary projects, coteaching or team-teaching, and modifying the schedule for speakers, field trips or other extended learning experiences).

-Time for professional learning is embedded in the school schedule, and the work is led by teachers with experience and training in facilitating adult learning.
-Most students access alternative learning pathways and flexibly accessing school supports and resources to design learning experiences.
+Time for professional learning is embedded in the school schedule. and the work is led by teachers with experience and training in facilitating adult learning.
+Most students access flexible learning pathways and flexibly accessing school supports and resources to design learning experiences.
 Teachers and school leaders work to refine structures and schedules to support a wide range of learning options (ie: staggered schedules to expand learning time; modules or learning intensives for student enrichment and support).